helius-labs/airship/README.md

 ### Requirements

-- Ensure you have Node >= v20.9.0 installed on your machine.
+- Ensure you have Node >= v20.9.0 and pnpm >= v9.13.2 installed on your machine.
 - You will need an RPC that supports both ZK Compression and the DAS API.
 If you don't have one, you can get one for free at https://www.helius.dev
 - You will need a valid Solana filesystem wallet.
 If you don't have one yet, visit the [Solana documentation](https://docs.solanalabs.com/cli/wallets/file-system) for details.
 The CLI will use this wallet for signing transactions, covering transaction fees, and as the owner of the token you wish to distribute.